henriquearthur/gulp-boilerplate/README.md

 ### How to generate Sprites
-You need to create a structure inside `src/sprites` (or your custom path for sprites folder) containing the images you want to be generated into sprite images.
+The images inside `src/sprites` (or your custom path for sprites folder) will be transformed into a `sprite.png` image on `assets/images` (or your custom path for dist-images folder).
+You can also use a structure like the one above to organize your images, it won't affect the task.

 Example: